-Delivering an enriching programme to develop the young players as both football players and people, remains one of our Academy’s main priorities.
+Delivering an enriching programme to develop young players as both football players and people, remains one of our academy’s main priorities.
 The content of the programme we deliver is crucial to the success of developing players for our first team.
-The Academy syllabus is periodised annually, to ensure the outcomes are determined by our deliberate practice across the multi-disciplinaries.
-We also take pride in developing our Academy staff via internal and external support, as we believe possessing the best staff is integral to our success.
+The academy syllabus is periodised annually, to ensure the outcomes are determined by our deliberate practice across the multi-disciplinaries.
+We also take pride in developing our academy staff via internal and external support, as we believe possessing the best staff is integral to our success.

 Youth Development Phase

 The Youth Development Phase is the middle of our academy journey and a time when players will be transitioning between schools.
 During this phase we aim to build on the competencies achieved in the Foundation Phase, exposing the players to the advanced topics within football.
 Players will begin to specialise in areas with the view of preparing them for the Professional Phase.

 Professional Development Phase